-Never Get Stuck
+With Creativity You Never Get Stuck

 Creativity comes in many shapes and forms.
 For Chacho, creativity is about mixing ideas from all sorts of places and disciplines to solve problems in a contextually aware fashion.
 It’s about finding and creating new patterns.
 It’s structured chaos – walking a fine line between hard, disciplined work and craftsmanship as well as serendipity, openness and chaos.

 Imagine a world class chef who’s gathering influences from all over the world for creating new recipes and outstanding meals at a top restaurant who will also cook his kids’ favorite spaghetti bolognese on his day off with the family.
 This world class chef is aware of the context he’s operating in, cooking highly sophisticated meals for the gourmets while understanding that his fusion kitchen masterpieces won’t be fun for his kids at home.

 And since creativity is about evolving and getting better in different disciplines, creativity is like mastering a pentathlon where you need to excel at doing different things rather than only running a marathon.

 With a mindset open to creative solutions, you and your team will never get stuck.
 But how do you foster a creative culture in your team and organization?